ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 # Advanced deployments

 Power users who want managed databases, object storage, or automated ingest can dip into the sections below.
-They are optional for home experimentation—the JSON datastore and development server are all you need to try BitRiver Live locally.
+Postgres is now the standard datastore for every environment; the JSON file backend remains available for quick prototypes when invoked with `--storage-driver json`.

 | Flag | Purpose |
 | --- | --- |